maykinmedia/objects-api/docs/api/usage.rst

 Retrieve the history of an object
 ---------------------------------
-The Objects API supports versioning, i.e. when an object is updated, its previous states can also be retrieved.
+The API supports versioning, i.e. when an object is updated, its previous states can also be retrieved.
 In the API these are called ``records``.

 .. code-block:: http